lm209/CLD1610/README.md

 1.

-Download the Windows Media Creation Tool and create a bootable USB Stick: https://www.microsoft.com/de-de/software-download/windows11
+Download the Windows Media Creation Tool and create a bootable USB Stick: https://www.microsoft.com/de-de/software-download/windows11 (not needed if you Download my Release)

 Boot it up format and delete all partitions